 - Shrinks, optimizes, and obfuscates your code by removing unused code and renaming classes, fields, and methods with semantically obscure names.

-.apkfiles by ensuring that all uncompressed data starts with a particular alignment relative to the start of the file.
-This should always be used to align .apk files after they have been signed.
+- Optimizes APK files by ensuring that all uncompressed data starts with a particular alignment relative to the start of the file.

 - Draw 9-patch